Quansight-Labs/uarray/docs/libauthor_docs.rst

 A convenience wrapper for converting a single object, :obj:`wrap_single_convertor` is provided.

-Returning :obj:`NotImplemented` signals that the backend does not support conversion of the given object.
+Returning :obj:`NotImplemented` signals that the backend does not support the conversion of the given object.

 :obj:`skip_backend`
 -------------------

-If a backend consumes multimethods from a domain, and provides multimethods for that same domain, it may wish to have the ability to use multimethods while excluding itself from the list of tried backends in order to avoid infinite recursion.
+If a backend consumes multimethods from a domain and provides multimethods for that same domain, it may wish to have the ability to use multimethods while excluding itself from the list of tried backends in order to avoid infinite recursion.
 This allows the backend to implement its functions in terms of